Australian police offer $633,000 reward for Indian suspect - NewsBreak

 Australia applied to India for Singh’s extradition in March last year but he could not be found.

-Australia's Attorney-General’s Department did not immediately reply when asked on Thursday how many people had been extradited between the two countries since a bilateral treaty took effect in 2010.
+Australia's Attorney-General’s Department said in a statement on Friday four people had been extradited from India to Australia and one person from Australia to India under a bilateral extradtition treaty that took effect in 2010.

 Australia has been pursuing for 13 years the extradition of Indian national Puneet Puneet, 33, who was drunk-driving a car and speeding when he hit and killed a pedestrian and injured another person in downtown Melbourne in 2008.